TNPSC Group 1 Syllabus 2026 – Download PDF

 Preliminary Examination

-Duration: Three hours.
+Duration: 3 hours.
 Each correct answer carries 1.5 marks.
-No negative marking is applied in the Preliminary Examination.
+There is no negative marking in the Prelims.

 Mains Examination

-Duration: Three hours per paper.
-The Tamil Eligibility Test requires a minimum qualifying score of 40 marks.
-Question papers are available in both English and Tamil, except for the Tamil Eligibility Test.
+Duration: 3 hours per paper.
+The Tamil Eligibility Test has a minimum qualifying threshold of 40 marks.
+Papers are available in English and Tamil (except Paper I).

 TNPSC Group 1 Prelims Syllabus